yugenomnia/omnia/events.md

 ---
 layout: events
 events:
-- title: Good Friday
+- title: 'Mother''s day '
-  second_title: A good Friday lunch to remember
+  second_title: The best for the best
-  img: "/assets/images/fdm-web.jpg"
+  img: "/assets/images/mum-flowers.png"
-  text: 'Start your Easter weekend with a very good Friday lunch.
-We will serve our
-    Omnia dinner menu with some additional specials that are available as pre-order.
-    We’ll work together with one of our favourite supplier Two Hands who will be selecting the best seasonal sea food for the following specials: Omnia''s Fruits de mer and whole barbequed fish.  '
+  text: Make your mother feel the very best this Mother's Day at Omnia.
+Enjoy our
+    dinner menu during lunch.
+With your booking we will organize for mum a sparkling wine on arrival and a sweet gift to take home.
+If you would like to spoil mum a little more, speak with our reservations team and organize flowers on arrival!
 columns:
 - text: Beverages will be charged on consumption and a $500 deposit will be required to secure the venue.
 For special occasions, we would also be glad to custom make